 The most effective leasing professionals understand the importance of the minutiae and are able to multitask constantly to stay on schedule.
 That said, the main duty of the leasing team is to achieve at or above market occupancy and rental rates for your property.

-If your team becomes overwhelmed with their lesser responsibilities and are unable to meet their bottom line, you may consider either increasing the size of the team or mitigating the responsibilities.
+If your team becomes overwhelmed with their lesser responsibilities and is unable to meet their bottom line, you may consider either increasing the size of the team or mitigating the responsibilities.

 What Can You Do?